2016: a year in review for the team at Bokashi Living

 My lilac tree last summer looked the best it’s looked since I moved here 15 years ago, and my kale was off the charts,” he reports.

-George and Nicki enjoy how their kids are responding to bokashi composting.
+George and Nicki enjoy how their kids responded to bokashi composting.

 Kids enjoy the bokashi process because they see results happen quickly.
 From food in the kitchen to earth worms working on it in the garden, it takes just one month.
 The speed really helps them to get involved”, says George.